ethan6077/react-app-movie/README.md

 ## App Introduction

-It is a small web application for users to save their favourite movie to Local Storage, using React and omdbapi.
+It is a small web application for users to save their favourite movies to Local Storage, using React and omdbapi.
 Code is following airbnb's react rules, using airbnb's linter.

 ## Available Scripts